IJG-DR/School_District_Analysis/README.md

 Maria, the chief data scientist for a school city system, is responsible for analyzing standardized testing results used by the School Board and the School Superintendent in evaluating the efficacy of these tests and determining budgetary allocation among the schools.

-The School Board has notified Maria and her supervisor that the data file containing all student scores shoes evidence of academic dishonesty, specifically, reading and math scores for ninth graders at the Thomas High School.
+The School Board has notified Maria and her supervisor that the data file containing all student scores shows evidence of academic dishonesty, specifically, reading and math scores for ninth graders at the Thomas High School.

 Maria has requested our assistance in repeating the school district analysis by excluding the scores for Thomas High School ninth graders and comparing the results against her earlier analysis.

 ## Methodology

-Utilizing the pandas numpy library and python coding on jupyter notebooks, and using the same development environment other analysts on the team have on their computers, we reproduced the school analysis excluding the math and reading scores for ninth graders at Thomas High School.
+Utilizing the *pandas numpy* library and *python* coding on *jupyter notebooks*, and using the same development environment other analysts on the team have on their computers, we reproduced the school analysis excluding the math and reading scores for ninth graders at Thomas High School.

 Our analysis utilized the same data files, mainly the *clean_students_complete.csv* and the *schools_complete.csv* data files (see Resources folder).